The Early Stages - Development - How the seed was planted.

 “I’m cheap so I only wanted Oktoberbest to be pretzels and some water maybe soda, but it turned out to be completely different.
 A full fest with food and beer.” - Jed Lyons, Former CTE Director

 “Our staff just continues to be really close, we all respect each other and value what we bring to the table.
-It’s been fun to work with a family like the one we have here at the CTE.” - Nate Carnes, Associate Director, CTE
+It’s been fun to work with a family like the one we have here at the CTE.” - Nate Carnes, Interim Director, CTE